Browsing and Curated Content

 Exhibitions can serve a variety of purposes, such as showcasing the library's unique or rare items, highlighting the work of a particular artist or author, or providing historical context or background information on a particular subject.

-Since foundation in 1846, the John Carter Brown Library has produced over two hundred exhibitions, all of which are currently being migrated to Americana.
-The greatest quality of these exhibitions do not rely on notions of authority or completeness, but on the lights that it sheds on the public and scholarly perception of the collection—and particular items—through the years.
+Since foundation in 1846, the John Carter Brown Library has produced over two hundred exhibitions, which are currently being migrated to Americana.
+These exhibitions shed light on the public and scholarly perception of the collection—and particular items—through the years.

 < 2 of 5 >